 Cacio e pepe.

-Sexy, smoky sauce made with guanciale, Pecorino Romana, black pepper, chill and, most importantly, tomato.
+Sexy, smoky sauce made with guanciale, Pecorino Romana, black pepper, chilli and, most importantly, tomato.

 All'Amatriciana without the tomatoes.
 Equally smokey and delicious.